AikonDelosReyes/noted/README.md

 # Noted - A Note Management API

-A Django REST Framework API for managing notes, notebooks, and tags with JWT authentication.
+A Django REST Framework API for managing notes, notebooks, and tags with JWT authentication and rate limiting.

 ## Features

 - User authentication using JWT tokens
+- Rate limiting for API endpoints
 - CRUD operations for Notebooks, Notes, and Tags
 - Proper error handling and authentication checks
 - Relationship management between Notes, Tags, and Notebooks